airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 For the most part, this book will be using the computer's low-level assembly language.
 There are essentially three kinds of languages:

-Machine Language
+Machine Language:
 This is what the computer actually sees and deals with.
 Every command the computer sees is given as a number or sequence of numbers.

-Assembly Language
+Assembly Language:
 This is the same as machine language, except the command numbers have been replaced by letter sequences which are easier to memorize.
 Other small things are done to make it easier as well.

-High-Level Languages
+High-Level Languages:
 High-level languages are there to make programming easier.
 Assembly language requires you to work with the machine itself.
 High-level languages allow you to describe the program in a more natural language.